 - Do not drink alcohol before or during your session.

-- If you have low blood pressure, do remain alert during and after your session.
+- If you have low blood pressure, remain alert during and after your session.
 Blood pressure can drop quite low after a single session.

 - Do not eat a heavy meal before your session.
 Leave at least an hour between your last meal and the sauna so that you don’t have a full stomach.

-- If this is your first time in a sauna, start off with a short session of 15-20 minutes so that you can get used to the experience.
+- If this is your first time in a sauna, start with a short session of 15-20 minutes so that you can get used to the experience.

 For a safe therapeutic sauna experience, stay focused on what your body is feeling.
 If you feel uncomfortable, faint, or nauseous at any point, leave the sauna and step into the fresh air.